bitwarden/contributing-docs/docs/docs/tools/index.md

 ## Operating System

-All Bitwarden developers are issued with a Macbook.
+All Bitwarden developers are issued with a MacBook.
 The tooling recommendations and instructions in this documentation assume that you’re using MacOS.
 This may require some adaptation if you’re using a different operating system.